tkukurin/tkukurin.github.io/_posts/2021-04-29-studying-and-prompts.md

 * [Nicky Case’s (illustrated) How To Remember Anything Forever-ish](https://ncase.me/remember/)
   * [Leitner box](https://youtu.be/uvF1XuseZFE) recall
     (group by level; recall every $$2^l$$ days)
-> Cognitive science shows you need memorization for creativity & critical
-> thinking.
-(Imagine writing an essay if you know no words!)
+  * Cogsci: you need memorization for creativity & critical thinking (imagine writing an essay if you know no words!)
 * [How can we develop transformative tools for thought?](https://numinous.productions/ttft/)

 Tying into similar ideas,